elliotchance/pie/README.md

 DropTop will return the rest slice after dropping the top n elements if the slice has less elements then n that'll return empty slice if n < 0 it'll return empty slice.

+## DropWhile

+Drop items from the slice while f(item) is true.
+Afterwards, return every element until the slice is empty.
+It follows the same logic as the dropwhile() function from itertools in Python.

 ## Each